urodriguez/uci/README.md

 * refector repositories to use no hardcoded querys -> DONE
 * implement dbConectionFactory -> DONE
 * log database queries -> DONE
-* spread log db queries over all repo methods
+* spread log db queries over all repo methods -> DONE

 * remove LogMessage object in Log method for LogService, idem LogLevel
 * formatter for generated sql queries to avoid copy paste query parameter
 * apply internal on classes when is necessary